humansensinglab/cycle-diffusion/README.md

 This paper was first on arxiv in Oct, 2022 ([link](https://arxiv.org/abs/2210.05559)), under the title <br>
 **Unifying Diffusion Models' Latent Space, with Applications to CycleDiffusion and Guidance** <br>
-It was rejected by ICLR 2023, and we modified the content and title based on the reviews and resubmitted to ICCV 2023.
-The original code, discussion, and GitHub issues can be found [here](https://github.com/ChenWu98/cycle-diffusion).
+We modified the content and title and submitted it to ICCV 2023.
+The original version of the code, discussion, and GitHub issues can be found [here](https://github.com/ChenWu98/cycle-diffusion).

 ## Dependencies